No State shall...coin Money; emit Bills of Credit; make any Thing but gold and silver Coin a Tender in Payment of Debts....

 “Bills of Credit” was the generic name for various forms of paper money not backed by gold or silver (known as “specie”).
 Up until near the end of the Revolution, the states had managed, as they had when they were colonies, the issuance of paper money as a means of stimulating and cooling the economy, not unlike the practice of the modern Federal Reserve.
 After issuing a currency to increase investment, the colony or state would later call in, or “sink,” the currency by levying taxes payable in that particular issue.
 The colony would then issue a new currency (sometimes overlapping with the collection of the previous one) to begin (or maintain) the cycle again.
 Inevitably, currencies became depreciated, and the complexities of determining who owed how much in which currency to whom confounded transactions and the courts.
 See Deering v.
 Parker (1760).

 During the latter half of the eighteenth century, Parliament laid increasing monetary regulations on the colonies until 1764, when, as part of its program of centralizing control in London, it put a complete ban on making bills of credit legal tender.
-During the Revolution, the states began issuing paper currencies again, having a somewhat better record in financing the war than Congress had.
+During the Revolution, the states began issuing paper currencies again, having a somewhat better record in financing the war than Congress had with its ultimately worthless paper “continentals.”
 After 1783, however, specie dried up in a popular rush to purchase imported goods, and the states’ currency issues exacerbated the serious depression of 1784.
-In early 1787, Massachusetts, which had resisted currency issues, was faced with Shays's Rebellion, whose partisans demanded new currency.
+In early 1787, Massachusetts, which had resisted currency issues, was faced with Shays’ Rebellion, whose partisans demanded new currency.
 In Philadelphia, the Framers were determined to put an end to the practice that they believed had contributed to so much economic and political dislocation.
 Rhode Island, a major issuer of paper money, refused to send delegates to the Constitutional Convention precisely because it feared monetary reform.

 At the Convention, the delegates found a proposal to allow the states to issue bills of credit with the approval of Congress not stringent enough, and James Wilson and Roger Sherman successfully moved to insert the current language.
 In the ratifying conventions, the Anti-Federalists quickly saw what was afoot.
 The states could no longer debase the currency with new issues of paper tender.
 Luther Martin asserted that the states would no longer be able “to prevent the wealthy creditor and the monied man from totally destroying the poor though even industrious debtor.”
 After ratification, the full force of the constitutional changes soon came to fruition; Alexander Hamilton pushed through a program by which the federal government absorbed all previous federal and state debt, established a national bank, and levied new tariffs and internal taxes.